zaidqureshi2/Resume/resume.txt

 *June 2013 to July 2013*

-- provided IT support remotely to clients, at client locations
+- Provided IT support remotely to clients, at client locations
-- repaired or replaced different parents in laptops or desktops
+- Repaired or replaced different parents in laptops or desktops
-- finished tasks within given time period, satisfied client needs
+- Finished tasks within given time period, satisfied client needs
-- assist IT specialists with their tasks
+- Assist IT specialists with their tasks

 ## Concepts

 ### Analysis and Design of User Interfaces

-- knowledge of evaluating user interfaces, usability engineering, task analysis
+- Knowledge of evaluating user interfaces, usability engineering, task analysis
-- experience in user-centered design and prototyping.
+- Experience in user-centered design and prototyping.

 ### Design and Analysis of Algorithms

-- analysis of algorithms: worst-case analysis, complexity analysis, asymptotic notations and basic complexity classes
+- Analysis of algorithms: worst-case analysis, complexity analysis, asymptotic notations and basic complexity classes
-- algorithm design techniques: brute force, divide and conquer, dynamic programming, greedy, backtracking
+- Algorithm design techniques: brute force, divide and conquer, dynamic programming, greedy, backtracking
-- computational complexity of problems: lower bound arguments, the classes P, NP, NP-complete, dealing with NP-complete problems
+- Computational complexity of problems: lower bound arguments, the classes P, NP, NP-complete, dealing with NP-complete problems

 ### Data Structures:

-- advanced knowledge of balanced trees, binary-trees, hashing
+- Advanced knowledge of balanced trees, binary-trees, hashing
-- practiced sorting of Graphs and simple graph algorithms: traversal, minimum spanning tree
+- Practiced sorting of Graphs and simple graph algorithms: traversal, minimum spanning tree
-- worked with java collections library such as linkedlists iterators etc
+- Worked with java collections library such as linkedlists iterators etc
-- performed analysis of recursive programs using recurrence relations
+- Performed analysis of recursive programs using recurrence relations
-- studied properties of integers and basic cryptographical applications
+- Studied properties of integers and basic cryptographical applications

 ## References